Affective Coping

 Coordinating an international ‘International Forgiveness Project’ project:

-Ronald P. Rohner, Ph.D., Executive Director of the Rohner Center and Professor Emeritus of Family Studies and Anthropology at the University of Connecticut, Storrs. r.rohner@uconn.edu
+Ronald P. Rohner, Ph.D., Executive Director of the Rohner Center and Professor Emeritus of Family Sciences and Anthropology at the University of Connecticut, Storrs. r.rohner@uconn.edu